opencog/atomspace/opencog/persist/json/README.md

 Status
 ------
-**Version 0.9.1.** There is just enough here to be usable for basic things.
+**Version 0.9.2.** There is enough here to be usable for basic things.
-Several convenience calls are missing, as well as the ability to run arbitrary queries.
-Adding support for this is **really easy**, and just slightly tedious.
-The hard part is writing the docs!
-Patches are solicited and will be accepted.
+Support for multiple AtomSpaces is missing.
+A convenience call for setting multiple values at the same time is missing.

 Network API